Accommodation Service Equality & Diversity Statement

 B) Less than three months’ notice:

 If you give us less than three months’ notice, we have correspondingly less time to find a replacement tenant.
 You must still give us a fixed date on which you are moving out and this cannot be changed.
-We will visit to inspect and will then advertise the property from a date to be confirmed with you.
+We will visit to inspect the property as soon as possible, and you are expected to attend this inspection.
+If you do not, the inspection will still proceed as scheduled and you will receive feedback by email.
+We will then advertise the property from a date to be confirmed.
 Until that point, we are not able to tell you when your tenancy will end.
-You will continue to be liable for rent, Council tax and any utility costs until the date that the new tenancy starts or the natural end of the tenancy, whichever is sooner.

 Tenants planning to buy a property: